-I think you’ll agree with me when I say: 401(k) administration SUCKS.
+I think you’ll agree with me when I say: 401(k) administration is a real headache.

 It’s tedious.
 It’s complex.
 And it’s easy to mess up.
 And every time you make a mistake, even if it’s just a tiny one, it can add a lot of frustration and hassle during your year-end compliance work.

-So in the spirit of saving you time, saving you from hassle, and making 2019 the most satisfying, fulling year of your job yet, we put together this guide.
-We’ll walk you through 5 401(k) administration tips used by top companies to save time and keep their 401(k)s compliant – without wanting to pull their hair out.
+So we created this guide in the spirit of saving you time, hassle, and making your end-of-year compliance less of a burden.
+We’ll walk you through five 401(k) administration tips used by HR professionals at top companies to help them save time and keep their 401(k)s compliant – without wanting to pull their hair out.

 Ready to get started?
 Let’s jump right in!